TubercularOx/darkhaunter/Geekery/tarquin.md

 [Source](https://www.patreon.com/posts/answers-post-8-93833361)

 In light of that, it’s likely Rich didn’t intend to contradict the Swordsage theory at all.
-His response seems designed to remove himself from the discussion, not to settle it definitively.
+He may have been unsure how to response given that I claimed the Blue Carbuncle idea was nixed even though he just revealed a Blue Carbuncle, and moved forward with a response that invited more attention to the issue without accepting any responsibility for the conversation.